 “So has it grown like you thought?” or “Are you on schedule?” or “Are you looking at expanding?” and then say, “well the reason I really wanted to talk to you is that our company does [this] and [this] and [this].
 We’ve helped a lot of companies like yours do [this] and [this] and [this].
 I was thinking that there might be a possible need to work together.”

 Ask another question or two, to keep the conversation going.
 Now, from here, what you need to do is really listen to what the customer says, and ask questions that are relevant to what they’re asking you or what they’re talking about.

 The Fifth Step: Book the Meeting

-Eventually, they will arrive at the stage of saying, “well, so what is it that you guys do? how could you help me?”
-Answer briefly and follow-up with asking to set-up a meeting:
+Eventually, they will arrive at the stage of saying, “Well, so what is it that you guys do?
+How could you help me?”
+That’s when you answer briefly and follow-up with asking to set-up a meeting:

 Step 1: Do your research first.

 Step 2: Prepare for the conversation.